microsoft/BotBuilder-V3/en-us/bot-framework-overview.md

 ![Bot Framework Overview](/en-us/images/faq-overview/botframework_overview_july.png)

-The Bot Framework consists of a number of components including the Bot Builer SDK, Developer Portal and the Bot Directory.
+The Bot Framework consists of a number of components including the Bot Builder SDK, Developer Portal and the Bot Directory.

 ### Bot Builder SDK
 {:.no_toc}